marycolleengrace/TipCalculatorPreworkv3.0/TipCalculatorPreworkv3.0/README.md

 ## Notes

-Getting used to programatically change UI was challenging as this is my first experience with Swift
+Getting used to programatically change UI was challenging, as this is my first experience with Swift Programming Language

 ## License